irods/irods_k8s/helm/irods-testrequest-ui/README.md

 Deployment values need to be updated to support your intended use and/or environment.

+Also note you will need to synchronize this deployment with the URL of the Supervisor settings web service hostname.

-Example helm commands
+### Example helm commands for creating or removing this deployment

-helm -n irods-dev upgrade --install test-request-ui-dev ./irods-testrequest-ui/ helm -n irods-dev delete test-request-ui-dev
+helm -n <**k8s namespace**> upgrade --install test-request-ui-dev ./irods-testrequest-ui/

+helm -n <**k8s namespace**> delete test-request-ui-dev